kanej/openwit/README.md

 To run the app locally you will need several components running:

 1. Ganache (local ethereum development blockain)
-2. A local ipfs node
+2. A local IPFS node
 3. The development webserver
+4. The Orace Service (a node.js app)

 To run ganache on the command line: